 From pet dogs to Olympic athletes, a torn Cruciate Ligament in dogs (also referred to as an ACL in dogs sometimes) means a lengthy lay off from doing what they enjoy most.
 Worse still, especially from a pet parents perspective, a major operation is often required to get their dog back on his paws again.

-So what’s so bad about a ruptured cruciate and what can be done to sort them?
+So what’s so bad about a ruptured cranial cruciate ligament and what can be done to sort them?